 Gallstones can be completely asymptomatic.
 When they become a problem is when gallbladder contractions cause a stone to move into one of the bile ducts.
 The figure summarizes the pathological consequences of gallstones in different locations.
 Notably, a gallstone blocking the common bile duct will prevent the flow of bile into the small intestine.
 This causes decreased excretion of bile pigments and can lead to jaundice as bilirubin accumulates in tissues.
 If the gallstone is lodged in the duodenal papilla, it will block the release of pancreatic secretions.
 Inappropriate activation of pancreatic zymogens within the pancreas leads to acute pancreatitis (tissue damage and inflammation in the pancreas).

 Gallstones are usually treated by surgical methods.
 Gallstones confined to the gallbladder and cystic bile duct can be treated with removal of the gallbladder (cholecystectomy).
 Endoscopic surgical methods can be used to remove gallstones lodged in the common bile duct or duodenal papilla.
-In patients that are not good candidates for surgery, shock waves can be used to break up stones.
-Oral bile salts are used to help solubilize cholesterol gallstones.
+In patients that are not good candidates for surgery, oral bile salts are used to help solubilize cholesterol gallstones.
 This therapy works because oral bile salts are delivered to the bile ducts and gallbladder by the enterohepatic circulation.